MoonriseSoftwareCalifornia/CosmosCMS/README.md

 [![CodeQL](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/codeql.yml/badge.svg)](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/codeql.yml)
 [![Publish Docker Images CI](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/docker-image.yml/badge.svg)](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS/actions/workflows/docker-image.yml)

-Cosmos was built as an alternative to WordPress in situations where high performance and security are a top priority.
-If you are a WordPress owner who uses lots of plugins and/or whose website is used for light-duty--Cosmos may not be for you.

-Otherwise, if you want raw performance, enhanced security, lightweight design, easy to use, and you want something open-source--then perhaps Cosmos might be right.

-## Origins

-As others are aware, WordPress has security and performance issues which require modifications to WordPress itself, such as installation of plugins, extra infrastructure, and special configuration.
-Along with all that comes ever increasing complexity and a growing list of points of failure.
+Cosmos was built after trying SiteCore and WordPress at the California Dept. of Technology.
+We had a need for a web platform that could handle high-bandwidth websites, where high performance and security are a top priority.
+SiteCore was complex and very expensive so we switched to WordPress.
+That platform had security and performance issues that could be mitigated through the installation of plugins, extra infrastructure, and special configuration.
+But this came with ever increasing complexity and a growing list of points of failure.

-Paying for experts to host WordPress helps, but performance and security problems remain--many of which are rooted in WordPress' architecture.

-We had used SiteCore, tried Drupal and DotNetNuke, and read about what others were saying about WordPress alternatives.
-We found common complaints: increased complexity, steep learning curve, high cost due to proprietary licensing, and performance issues.

-## Design Goals

-What we wanted was a replacement that hit these objectives:
+Then 2019, the department was asked to build a website for the wildfire response that year, and we could not rely on WordPress.
+A static website was built, that had a CDN in front of it--a very old school approach but rock solid.

+We decided to take lessons learned from SiteCore, WordPress, and the 2019 static website effort, and inject some old and new thinking, to come up with a CMS that met our needs.
+Our design goals included:

 * Higher, better security.
 * High performance under load.